6 Dress Trends That Need to Retire in 2016

 5. The Fringe Dress

 The flapper trend has overstayed its welcome.
-Let’s move on to something that average people can actually wear in real life.
+Let’s move on to something that ordinary people can actually wear in real life.

 6. The Slip Dress